Dual Citizenship

 For a citizen with multiple parent societies, which parent society is responsible for assisting such a citizen with the Utopian Payment Model?

-How much assistance from the Utopian Payment Model can a citizen of multiple societies expect from the parent society?
+How much assistance can a citizen of multiple societies expect from the Utopian Payment Model in their primary parent society?

 Normally, for the Utopian Payment Model, the amount of assistance is based on the person's typical wealth.
 In the case of a citizen who is a citizen of multiple societies, the person's total typical wealth is used as the basis for computing the monetary help that the Utopian Payment Model would consider providing.
-Note that this is not the local typical wealth.
-This computation only determines the assistance the individual would have gotten if he had all his wealth in a single society.

 Social Credit and Collective Credit Related